-The new levy prompted widespread concern in the study abroad sector last week as the tourism ministry announced that it would end a tax exemption for overseas payments abroad for study programmes and tourism services.
+The new levy prompted widespread concern in the study abroad sector as the tourism ministry announced that it would end a tax exemption for overseas payments for study programmes and tourism services.

 However, it has now announced that education programmes will continue to be exempt from the tax.

-“The cancellation of the extra tax will obviously come as a great relief to both students and agencies and a huge boost to anyone planning to recruit students from Brazil”
+“The cancellation of the extra tax will obviously come as a great relief to both students and agencies”

 Speaking with The PIE News, a spokesperson for the Receita Federal confirmed: “There was no change in the legislation for consignments for educational purposes (such as remittances abroad aimed to cover educational exchange expenses), which are still not being subject to withholding tax.”